|

 varies widely in price and desirability.
 I am often asked what makes one

-piece better quality, more expensive and more desirable than another, and below are some of the answers
+piece better than another, more expensive and more desirable.
+Below are some of the answers

 along with examples.